Keeping Safe In School and Around Our Community

 Alternatively, you may speak confidentially to a designated person in school.

 At Hemlington Hall Academy the designated lead for safeguarding is Mrs Edmenson, she is the Single Point of Contact (SPOC).
-The deputy designated lead for safeguarding is Mr Kirby-Bowstead.
-All members of the senior leadership are designated safeguarding leads, Mrs Padgett (Assistant Head), Miss Norlund (EYFS Lead), Miss Lovatt (SEND Lead), Mrs Knox (KS2 Lead).
-The governor with responsibility for safeguarding is Mr Elliott (Chair of Governors).
+The deputy designated lead for safeguarding is Mr Kirby-Bowstead/Mrs Padgett.
+All members of the senior leadership are designated safeguarding leads, Mrs Padgett (Assistant Head), Miss Norlund (EYFS Lead), Miss Lovatt (SEND Lead), Mrs Knox (KS2 Lead), Mrs Simon (HLTA) and Mrs Harrison (Family Liaison Officer).
+The governor with responsibility for safeguarding is Mrs Braithwaite (Chair of Governors).